2023-2024 Saddleback College Promise Program Frequently Asked Questions

 - Required Student Health Fee ($20 per semester)

-- Textbook costs (Amount TBD - Students are issued a textbook voucher that can only be used at the Saddleback Bookstore for rental or purchase of used or new required textbooks)
+- Textbook costs (up to $300 - Students are issued a textbook voucher that can only be used at the Saddleback Bookstore for rental or purchase of used or new required textbooks)

 - ASB Stamp ($10 per semester)